-Unfunded actuarial accrued liabilities, if any, are amortized over periods of future years to produce contribution amounts (principal & interest) which are level percent of payroll contributions.
+Unfunded actuarial accrued liabilities, if any, are amortized over periods of future years to produce contribution amounts (principal & interest) which are level dollar contributions.

 Employer contribution dollars were assumed to be paid in a single sum on the last day of the employer fiscal year.
 (Adopted for the 6-30-79 actuarial valuation.)